China says ambassador hacked in 'like' of pornographic tweet

 Twitter declined to comment on the incident.

+The BBC reported Wednesday that the ambassador's official account had also liked a tweet critical of Chinese officials and another critical of the mass detention of China's Uighur Muslims.

-The ambassador's official Twitter account currently shows only two likes, both of which are the ambassador's own tweets.
+But on Thursday the account only showed two likes -- both of which are the ambassador's own tweets.

 Like most popular overseas social media platforms, Twitter is blocked in China, while Chinese social media such as Weibo, China's version of Twitter, steer well clear of controversial topics to avoid repercussions from the authorities.